Mattias786/Food-checker/README.md

 ## Challenges
 Data quality: Some products lack complete or reliable nutrition or origin data.
 Environmental complexity: Establishing food miles or processing impact can be tough without full supply chain visibility.
 User fatigue: For a pleasant UX the results must be near-instant and intuitive; otherwise the process risks feeling cumbersome or discouraging.
 Cultural variance: Food preferences and availability vary by region; scoring must be context-sensitive and inclusive.
+Ethical Considerations: Food-Checker is designed to empower healthier choices through AI, but is not a diagnostic or medical tool.
+Ethical use, transparency, and respect for personal health data are imperative.

 ## What next?
  - Develop a proof-of-concept app using a sample dataset and barcode API.